Research Overview

 Laura A. Berner, PhD

-Dr. Berner is an Associate Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai, where she is a principal investigator in both the Center for Computational Psychiatry and the Center of Excellence in Eating and Weight Disorders.
+Dr. Berner is an Associate Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai, where she is the Director of Clinical Research Strategy in the Center for Computational Psychiatry and a principal investigator in the Center of Excellence in Eating and Weight Disorders.
 She is clinically trained as a psychologist, with a PhD from Drexel University that complements her undergraduate training at Princeton University in behavioral neuroscience and her postdoctoral training at UC San Diego in cognitive neuroscience and functional and structural neuroimaging.
 Her research combines neuroimaging, neuroendocrine, behavioral, and psychological tools with computational modeling approaches to determine how the process of engaging control to guide adaptive decision-making may go awry in eating disorders.
 Her work has been funded by private foundations, including the Brain and Behavior Research Foundation, and federal funding from the NIH.

 Postdoctoral Fellows